basicallydan/danhough.com/_drafts/books-of-2014.markdown

 Bonds in for it now!
 Just as things are starting to get boring for our hero, he's thrown into a life-or-death struggle with quintessential Bond villain, Dr No.

 It shows a side of Bond which allows him to sympathise with the "fairer" sex a little more.
 Not the best story so far but easily the most gripping.
 To be killed by a pile of dung is also somewhat slapstick for the villain.

+The "Bond Girl" in this one is my favourite so far.
+Self-made, self-taught island woman, very admirable.

+This book is the point at which Bond villains and the story become quite far-fetched.
+That's no bad thing, though.
+It keeps the story interesting and highlights how Bond's status in the Service is reflected by the level of criminality he has to deal with.

+[Goldfinger] by Ian Fleming

+Truly Auric Goldfinger is a horrid, despicable man.

+Goldfinger's plot is absolutely genius, but the way that Bond and Felix foil it is even better.

+The way Bond dismisses his companion's disregard for him as, "she wasn't much into men" is ridiculous!
+The things he got away with!
+And of course at the end he "turns" Pussy Galore.
+Of course he does.

+At any rate, the way that this book showcases a bunch of slightly less believable, more pantomime villains.
+The sort that wouldn't seem out of place in Batman.
+But I love it!
+They're full of character and very interesting.
+Fleming's ability to empathise with villains is one of his strengths: rather than portraying them all as evil, he portrays them mostly as businesspeople or people with less-than-stellar respect for the law.

+[For Your Eyes Only]

+I found this one a little hard to get into.
+This strikes me as the most pulp fiction-y of the Bond books so far, because it goes through small, quick stories about Bond and his adventures.
+However, some of the characters can be quite compelling including the lady in Jamaica whose house is stolen.
+I love the way she uses a bow and arrow to kill the villain.
+Really puts Bond in his place!

+I also really enjoyed Quantum of Solace.
+It's unlike other stories.
+To me it's a story about how people can often end up being much more interesting than one first supposes they are.
+Important lesson, well told.

+[Thunderball] by Ian Fleming

+Bond and Felix Leiter take on the secretive and cunning SPECTRE.
+This story shows signs of Bond's (as well as Leiter's) aging - getting grumpier and more sensitive in his old age.

+The stint in Wormwood Scrubs, and the reaction to tourist treatment in Nassau, show off his softer side.

+This is an exciting and time-critical story, kind of over-the-top with sea-related adventure at times but I can see how the underwater battle would make for a good scene in a film.